Meta-Analysis with JASP, Part I: Classical Approaches: Introduction to JASP

 Many of the analysis methods in JASP are accompanied by annotated example datasets and extensive documentation, accessible via on-hover tooltips or the help files linked through the `(i)' button in each analysis.
 Feature requests, bug reports, and questions are handled on the active GitHub issue tracker (\url{https://github.com/jasp-stats/jasp-issues}).

-To replicate the examples that follow, you may download the current version of JASP from \url{https://jasp-stats.org/download/}, enable the Meta-Analysis module from the right-hand module panel using the `+' button in the top banner, and load the datasets from \url{https://osf.io/mb56t/} via the main menu on the left of the top banner.
-For a general overview of JASP, see \citet{wagenmakers2023accessible} and \citet{ly2021bayesian}.
+To replicate the examples that follow, you may download the current version of JASP from \url{https://jasp-stats.org/download/} and enable the Meta-Analysis module from the module panel using the `+' button in the top right corner of the application.
+To use the most up-to-date version of the Meta-Analysis module, you might need to update the module via the Module Store that opens under the same menu.
+Raw datasets and annotated JASP files for the examples below are included in the JASP library and at \url{https://osf.io/mb56t/}.
+Datasets can be loaded into JASP via the main menu in the top left corner of the application (`$\equiv$' button) and the `Open' option.
+JASP can import many different data formats, ranging from common spreadsheet formats like .csv, .xlsx to SPSS, Stata, SAS, Minitab, and R specific data formats.
+For a general overview of JASP, see \citep{wagenmakers2023accessible} and \citep{ly2021bayesian}.